alienflip/zku.one-Course/week_6/README.md

 2. Explain the differences between Rainbow bridge and Horizon bridge.
 Which approach would you take when building your own bridge (describe technology stack you would use)?

 ```
+Rainbow Bridge is generic.
+Horizon Bridge is ERC20 specific.
 ```

 # Thinking In ZK